 Pairing psychotropic drug treatment with a type of psychotherapy may help a person achieve better, longer-lasting mental health outcomes.
 While drugs help treat debilitating symptoms, they do not address behaviors, emotions, or teach healthy ways to cope when symptoms are triggered.
 Finding a qualified therapist or counselor can help you understand what you are experiencing in a safe environment, which can go a long way toward improving your quality of life.
 Additionally, many people report relief from associated symptoms such as depression or anxiety by engaging in meditation, yoga, or breathing exercises.
 These activities can be led by an instructor or self-guided and may help improve or remove some associated symptoms altogether.

 - How can I safely store this medication?

 Keep this drug tightly closed in its original packaging.
 Do not expose this medication to excessive amounts of heat or moisture.
 Avoid storing this medication in the bathroom or kitchen and keep it out of the reach of children.

 Older adults with signs of dementia should not take this drug.
-In a 10 week placebo-controlled trial, elderly people experiencing dementia who were treated with antipsychotic medication had a death rate of 4.5%, compared to 2.6% in the placebo-controlled group.
+In a 10 week placebo-controlled trial, seniors experiencing dementia who were treated with antipsychotic medication had a death rate of 4.5%, compared to only 2.6% in the placebo-controlled group.

 Prolonged use of this medication may lead to the development of a severe and potentially irreversible movement condition called tardive dyskinesia.